matrix-org/matrix-spec-proposals/proposals/2676-message-editing.md

-An exception applies to [`GET /_matrix/client/v3/rooms/{roomId}/event/{eventId}`](https://spec.matrix.org/v1.2/client-server-api/#get_matrixclientv3roomsroomideventeventid), which should return the *unmodified* event (though the relationship should still be bundled, as described above.
+An exception applies to [`GET /_matrix/client/v3/rooms/{roomId}/event/{eventId}`](https://spec.matrix.org/v1.2/client-server-api/#get_matrixclientv3roomsroomideventeventid), which should return the *unmodified* event (though the relationship should still be bundled, as described above).

 The endpoints where this behaviour takes place is the same as those where aggregations are bundled, with the exception of